Dushyantgoswami/docs/docs/developers/checkers-rollapp/install-rdk.md

 ---
-title: "Install RDK"
+title: "Install the RDK"
 slug: "install-rdk-dymint"
 ---

-# Setting Up the RDK
+# Install the RDK

 In order to convert the cosmos-sdk app chain to a RollApp, we need to replace the Cosmos SDK with dYmension's RDK which includes dymint (dYmension's drop-in replacement for Tendermint)